 Weighs 260,000 pounds

-Tempe-based PCL Construction is the prime contractor.
+Tempe-based PCL Construction was the prime contractor.

-Phoenix-based Gannett-Fleming is the engineering consultant.
+Phoenix-based Gannett-Fleming was the engineering consultant.

 Steel Fab fabricated the gates with Phoenix-based Schuff Steel.